filterpaper/qmk_userspace/readme.md

 > *This solution might be the only one that is needed if unintended modifier activations were simply caused by slow releasing fingers.*

 ## Implementation summary
 These decision functions are only evaluated *within* `TAPPING_TERM` interval, *before* QMK decides to register a tap or hold event.
 Each configuration should be used independently to resolve specific accuracy problems with tap-hold keys.
-The conditional statements within them should also be fine-tuned for personal use cases.
+The conditional statements of each solution should also be fine-tuned for personal use cases.

 &nbsp;</br> &nbsp;</br>